Dr. William Davis on Dr. Oz

 2 tsp baking powder

 1 tsp Celtic sea salt

 2 1/2 TBS apple cider vinegar (1 oz)

 3 egg whites (8 egg whites if using coconut flour)

 1 cup BOILING water (or MARINARA – for more Tomato Basil Bread)

-OVEN OPTION: Saute the onions in the butter, broth and thyme in a large pan for about 30 minutes or until the onions are golden brown.
+OVEN OPTION: Saute the onions in the butter, broth, and thyme in a large pan for about 30 minutes or until the onions are golden brown.
 Season with salt.
-Transfer to a 8 x 8 casserole dish.
-Cover with 1/2 the cheese and top with the sliced bread (no need to toast the bread before hand if you do it this way).
+Transfer to an 8 x 8 casserole dish.
+Cover with 1/2 the cheese and top with the sliced bread (no need to toast the bread beforehand if you do it this way).
 Bake in the oven at 375 degrees F for 20 minutes or until the bread is toasted.
 Remove from oven and press the bread into the onion mixture a little and top the toasted bread with additional cheese.
 Place back into the oven for 10 minutes or until cheese is melted.
 Serve warm.

 NUTRITIONAL COMPARISON (per serving)